rapaktech/rest-api/README.md

 }

-To READ a single user, send a raw JSON GET request to locahost:3000/users containing your user name in a JSON object like this:
+To READ a single user, send a raw JSON GET request to locahost:3000/users or https://stormy-fjord-86866.herokuapp.com/users containing your user name in a JSON object like this:

 {
     "name": "Name"
 }

-To UPDATE a new user, send a raw JSON PUT request to locahost:3000/users containing your user info in a JSON object like this:
+To UPDATE a new user, send a raw JSON PUT request to locahost:3000/users or https://stormy-fjord-86866.herokuapp.com/users containing your user info in a JSON object like this:

 {
     "name": "Name",